juancocina/CPSC-362-Assignment-3/readme.txt

 HOW TO RUN THE CODE
-I'm using flask to test the connectivity of my pages, but im sure you can just look at the html in browser.
+I'm using flask to test the connectivity of my pages, but im sure you can just look at the html in browser if the following set of instructions does not work.

 //Referenced from my classmates' documentation for our main class project, DnDEZ Dependencies